carrotsrc/StrangeIO/README.md

 - Mulithreaded with easy assignment of concurrent tasks enables samples to be processed in parallel
 - Start of a library of general purpose buffers for handling samples
 - Simple memory management of sample blocks
+- Easily build dynamically loaded units or sets of units

 The framework is being built with ease of client development and exposing fine grain tweaking as a serious aim, which also means it needs to be extensible and modular.